-Manchester United of course play Norwich City at home tomorrow, in the Premier League and with that in mind it’s worth taking a look at these three players who we should be wary of going into the game:
+Manchester United of course travel to Wales this weekend to face newly promoted Swansea City, so with that in mind it’s worth taking a look at these three players who we should be wary of going into the game:

 So after the latest week of the Premier League season, here’s what we learnt this weekend:

 Sunday of course marked Sir Alex Ferguson’s 25 years in charge of Manchester United.
 During that time Old Trafford has seen countless amounts of fantastic players showcase their talents for the club with many of them providing moments of magic that will live on forever...

 Sunday of course marked Sir Alex Ferguson’s 25 years in charge of Manchester United.
 During that time Old Trafford has seen countless amounts of fantastic players showcase their talents for the club with many of them providing moments of magic that will live on forever.